 Sunday July 25, 2010, Day 4

 Since the forecast predicted low wind I covered the mainsail and put up the tent.
 There was no wind at all here and the sea was like glass.
 I took the trash ashore and then returned aboard.

 While settling down for a quiet day in this pleasant cove my brother Nikos called.
 He is en route to Aegiali.
 I told him that I plan to depart Patmos early tomorrow for Levitha but I need to know if indeed he will go there himself.
-This is because the forecast for tomorrow calls for force 4 S winds in the morning and then for force 5 in the afternoon.
+This is because the forecast for tomorrow called for force 4 S winds in the morning and then for force 5 in the afternoon.
 A few minutes later he called back.
 He will not stop in Aegiali after all but he will proceed directly to Levitha instead.
-This suited me better as this is no contrary wind for me either.
+This suited me better as this was not a contrary wind for me either.
 So, I prepared to depart also.

 We departed Libadhi Geranou at 1100.
 The wind was just 5 knots from the south.
 We motored with very bad visibility.
-On the way, I spoke again with Nikos, as we had arranged, on the VHF channel 69.
+On the way I spoke again with Nikos, on the VHF channel 69, as we had arranged.

 There was no wind in the cove and it was rather humid and hot.

 In the evening we all went ashore and walked to the hamlet for dinner.
 Unfortunately being Greek we went later then the usual Northern European sailors and they were out of their specialty: meat patties (biftekakia - μπιφτεκάκια).
 But, the eggplant was delicious and so was the fish skaros (σκάρος - Sparisoma cretense) that I ate.